ric866/reolink_cctv/info.md

 *You already have the latest released version installed.*
 {% endif %}

+{% if version_installed.replace("v", "") | float < 0.0.22  %}
+- Fixed binary sensor bug.
+- Implemented the "external port" setting for `last_record_url` links (in addition to "external URL"): to be able to map different ports in the router to the same local ports on cameras.
+{% endif %}
 {% if version_installed.replace("v", "") | float < 0.0.21  %}
 - Improved/simplified the `cleanup_thumbnails` service: now it just always uses the entry's "Playback range (months)" setting and deletes all thumbnails older than that.
 The previous "Older than" attribute did not make sense, as it was just a particular static date instead of a period.